 Why do visitors need a pin code to see my site?

-By default, Elementor cloud sites are locked.
+By default, Elementor Cloud Websites are locked.
 Visitors to your website are blocked from viewing it by a lock screen that requires entering a pin code.
 This enables you to work freely, without the pressure of someone looking over your shoulder (or at your site) without you knowing it.

 Site Lock also prevents search engines from discovering your site.
-This way your SEO score won’t be affected unnecessarily (while working on your site.)
+This way your SEO score won’t be affected unnecessarily.

 Where can I find my pin code?

-In your Elementor Dashboard, click the cog of any cloud site to access cloud site details.
+In your My Elementor dashboard, click the ellipsis of any cloud site to access cloud site details.
 Under Site Lock, slide the toggle button to switch it on or off.

-Note: To fully enable search engines ability to crawl your website you must also navigate to Dashboard > Settings > Reading and uncheck the “Discourage search engines from indexing this site.”
+Note: To fully enable search engines ability to crawl your website you must also navigate to the WordPress Dashboard > Settings > Reading and uncheck the “Discourage search engines from indexing this site.”

 What is the difference between Site Lock and Maintenance Mode